martinit18/nested_fit/README.md

 Together with this file, also the files `nf_output_points.paramnames` and `nf_output_points.ranges` are created for the use of GetDist python library.

 **Details of the input file line by line**

+A complete selection of input files example is given in the folder `examples` where the implementation of the function of the python library are given.

+It follwos a complete description of `nf_input.dat` file.

 ```
 4.4                 # Program version
 he-histo.dat        # Name of the (first) data file